 Project Advisory Group (PAG)

-The PAG will consist of people who are or have been in the above groups, organisations working with those groups, PWDA members, Enable In team members, and the UNSW Social Policy and Research Centre, with expectation of 12 representatives in total.
-We will take our lead from the information obtained from PAG representatives as to what directions the project will take.
+The Enable In PAG consists of people who are or have been in the above groups, representatives from organisations working with those groups, PWDA members, Enable In team members, and the UNSW Social Policy and Research Centre.

 Peer Support Groups (PSGs)

 The aim of a PSG is to share information with peers to enhance networking opportunities.
-There will be a maximum of 5 members per group.
-Enable In Connection Coordinators will work together with the PSGs to identify, foster and support Peer Support Navigators (PSNs).
-PSNs will offer their experience, knowledge and skills, sharing these with other people with disability to offer support and mentoring in their local areas.
+Enable In Connection Coordinators work together with the PSGs to identify, foster and support Peer Support Navigators (PSNs).

-In addition to this, we are working closely with the UNSW Social Policy and Research Centre on an Action Research Framework.
+The Enable In team is working closely with the UNSW Social Policy and Research Centre on an Action Research Framework.
 This document will evaluate what NDIS and mainstream support people with disability are currently receiving and ascertain what future supports are needed, to help guide future policy.

 If you require more information please call 1800 422 015 or email firstname.lastname@example.org